CAST-Extend/com.castsoftware.aip.datamart/README.md

 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------
-snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID metric_id                            | INT      | AIP Globally unique metric ID technology                           | TEXT     | Source code technology
+snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp previous_snapshot_id                 | TEXT     | The concatenation of the application name and the snapshot timestamp rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID metric_id                            | INT      | AIP Globally unique metric ID technology                           | TEXT     | Source code technology